-The income tax expense for fiscal years 2022 and 2021 primarily reflects withholding tax on rental income earned in foreign jurisdictions.
-The Company is currently unable to record any tax benefits for its tax losses in the U.S., Canada and the Russian Federation due to the uncertainty surrounding its ability to utilize such losses in the future to offset taxable income.
+The income tax expense for fiscal year 2023 primarily reflects tax accrual for U.S. state and Russian income tax.
+The income tax expense for fiscal year 2022 primarily reflects withholding tax on rental income earned in foreign jurisdictions.
+The Company is currently unable to record any tax benefits for its tax losses in the United States and Canada due to the uncertainty surrounding its ability to utilize such losses in the future to offset taxable income.